Our 'small school' Ethos

 - • ALWAYS have to hand in all personal phones, devices, electronics, headphones, etc., when arriving at school and collect them again when leaving school.
 (The school-issued laptop for high school students, is the only technology permitted on campus.)
 Parents and children should use the Student Counter to contact each other during school times.

 - • CAN NEVER bring anything other than school-issued bags and equipment to school.
-(Though primary school students are permitted to bring any standard bag to carry their clothes and gear on days when they have swimming lessons scheduled and standard school lunch boxes are also permitted.)
+(Though primary school students are permitted to bring any standard bag to carry their clothes and gear on days when they have swimming lessons scheduled and standard school lunch boxes and pencil cases are also permitted.)

 - • ALWAYS have to stand when an adult enters their classroom.

 - • ALWAYS have to address staff as sir or miss or ma’am and students address each other ONLY by their first names.